-President Gwen Iceni believes Midway is humanity’s defense against the enigmas.
-Syndicate training taught her self-preservation in a crisis, yet she’s determined to fight for the star system’s fate…even if it means joining forces with Drakon—and an officer of the hated Alliance.
+President Gwen Iceni believes Midway is their only defense against the enigmas.
+Syndicate training taught her self-preservation in a crisis, yet she’s determined to fight for the star system’s fate…even if it means joining forces with another former Syndicate CEO—and an officer of the hated Alliance.

 Before the events of The Lost Fleet: Dauntless… before The Lost Stars: Perilous Shield… Commander John “Black Jack” Geary is engaged in a routine mission in the star system Grendel, his ship Merlon serving as the flagship for a convoy escorting cargo transports of military supplies.
 The Alliance and the Syndics are nominally at peace.
 But when a Syndic flotilla unexpectedly arrives in the star system, Geary must choose how to respond—and his actions will have far-reaching consequences.